 Edward Frees, B.S., M.S., Ph.D., FSA

 Tyler Leverty, B.A., Ph.D.

 Anita Mukherjee, B.S., B.A., M.S., Ph.D.

 Kirk Peter, B.S., FSA

 There are several exams and credentials from the Casualty Actuarial Society and the Society of Actuaries that we prepare students to obtain during their undergraduate career.
 Students are encouraged to pass at least two actuarial exams before graduation in order to obtain an internship and/or job.

-If you are good at math and are interested in pursuing a career as an actuary, apply for our High School Actuarial Scholarship.
+If you are good at math and are interested in pursuing a career as an actuary, apply for our UW-Madison Actuarial Program Scholarship.